MY RETRO COLLECTION

 Another 70's item.
 The Sinclair Digital Multimeter PDM35 in great condition

-The tiny Z-1 in-ear radio came out in 1990.
+The tiny Z-1 in-ear radio came out in the late 90s.
 This one is absolutely mint and was a former part of the Tedeschi collection

 The oldest item in my collection, same year of manufacture as me - 1972!
 The very first calculator that really fitted a shirt pocket - the Sinclair Executive.
 With new batteries it still works; after four decades!